 The more realistic-looking bird was first introduced in 1989, partially as a way to reverse the team’s fortunes after losing 107 games in 1988.
 In that regard, the change worked, as the team contended for the American League East crown in 1989 and then made the playoffs several times in the mid-1990s, playing in front of sold-out crowds at Camden Yards on a nightly basis.

 Over the years, the official logo has taken on a more minimalist style.
-From 1995 until 2008, the logo contained the Orioles script, the realistic bird, and a baseball diamond in the background.
+From 1995 to 2008, the logo featured the Orioles script, a realistic bird, and a baseball diamond in the background.
 From 2009 up until last year, the baseball diamond was dropped, but in 2012, to mark the 20th anniversary of Camden Yards, a modified cartoon bird was designed and placed as an alternate logo.
 Now, the simple bird logo with O’s on its cap is the primary mark of the franchise.

 “We find (the cartoon bird) has widespread appeal among many demographics (and) many age groups,” Orioles director of communications Greg Bader said in a press release announcing the return of the cartoon bird in 2012.
 “And it’s a logo, it’s a mark, that has a lot more character and personality than the ornithologically correct bird.”

 You can read a great history of the cartoon bird here, which was created in the mid-1960s by a Hollywood animation studio to create a marketable bird character for the franchise.
-Stan Walsh, who also created iconic breakfast cereal characters Snap, Crackle, and Pop, is credited with the design of the bird shaking its tailfeather while holding a baseball bat, surrounded by a circle with Baltimore and Orioles written in it.
+Stan Walsh, who also created the iconic breakfast cereal characters Snap, Crackle, and Pop, is credited with designing the bird shaking its tailfeather while holding a baseball bat, surrounded by a circle with "Baltimore" and "Orioles" written in it.
 This logo is most associated with the team’s World Series titles in 1966, 1970, and 1983.

-With the new cartoon bird adorned on the caps, the team did see a resurgence after 14-straight losing seasons, as it made the playoffs three times from 2012 through 2016, reaching the American League Championship Series in 2014.
+With the new cartoon bird logo on the caps, the team experienced a resurgence after 14 consecutive losing seasons, making the playoffs three times from 2012 through 2016 and reaching the American League Championship Series in 2014.

 See the Baltimore Orioles logo history and Baltimore Orioles team history.